phm87/dPoW/README.md

 See link mentionned at step 1 for details.

+3. Import your S3 3P Compressed private key into KMD and Hush3, import your S3 3P Compressed private key related to Game into gamecredits

-3. Install iguana for Hush3 with the same user
+4. Install iguana for Hush3 with the same user

 ``
 git clone https://github.com/phm87/dPow -b HushNN HdPow ``

-4. Configure iguana with your S3 key
+5. Configure iguana with your S3 key

-4.1 Create wp_7787
+5.1 Create wp_7787

 The Hush3 3rd party server iguana will use the port 7787.